Comment choisir son combo moteur brushless ?

 Why choose a brushless motor?

-Indeed, brushless motors are perfectly suited to miniature car racing due to their many advantages
+brushless motors are perfectly suited to miniature car racing thanks to their many advantages:

 • no brush friction, meaning less wear and tear, longer engine life, lower power consumption, and better performance

-• no need for running-in, so they are ready to use straight out of the box
+• no need for break-in, so they are ready to use right out of the box

 • less maintenance, just dust them off from time to time